Seals vs. sea lions: what’s the difference?

 Both seals and sea lions produce vocalisations to communicate, though sea lions are the chattier of the two.
 A repertoire of barks, growls, and groans helps sea lions recognise each other, establish and defend territories, and engage in other social interactions.

-Sea lions also have exceptionally good hearing, both on land and underwater.
-They can hear frequencies up to 70,000 hertz but mostly vocalise in the 100-10,000 hertz range.
-Despite speculation that sea lions can use echolocation, there is no good evidence to suggest this.
+Sea lions also have exceptionally good hearing, both on land and under water.
+Despite speculation that sea lions can use echolocation, no good evidence suggests this.

 Seals tend to be much quieter than sea lions.
 They use growls, whistles, and moans to communicate, but they don’t bark.
 Scientists have observed that grey seals clap their flippers together to ward off rivals and attract a mate.
 This behaviour is different from the one seen in zoos, where seals clap because they have been trained to do so, rather than for a purpose, as seen in the wild.